 - The health care provider (HCP) prescribes ondansetron 8 mg PO t.i.d. for a client experiencing severe nausea from chemotherapy.
 The pharmacy sends a 100 mL bottle, labeled 4 mg/tsp.
 How many mL should be given for each dose?

 - A client with a seizure disorder is prescribed phenytoin 0.2 gm PO bid.
 The pharmacy sends 100 mg capsules.
 How many capsules will the nurse administer for each dose?

 - After an argument with their mother, an adolescent takes an overdose of acetaminophen.
 The nurse knows to watch the client for complications in which organ?

 - After the LPN/LVN reinforces instruction for a client diagnosed with Clostridium difficile-associated diarrhea (CDAD), which statement by the client indicates the need for further teaching?

 - Post-op orders for a client include 2 mg hydromorphone hydrochloride IM q 3 hours for pain.
 The pharmacy sends a vial labeled 4 mg/1 mL.
-How much will the nurse administer every 3 hours?
+How many mL will the nurse administer every 3 hours?